 The Waipio Peninsula Soccer Complex is a massive outdoor sporting center that features 23 soccer fields as well as a 4,000-seat stadium.
 The soccer complex hosts professional, college-level, high school-level, youth, and amateur events and teams throughout the year.

-Providing a swim club for the local community for nearly 30 years, the Iolani Swim Club is a wonderful choice for both young and experienced swimmers alike.
+Providing a swim club for the local community for nearly 30 years, the Iolani Swim Club Masters is a wonderful choice for both young and experienced swimmers alike.
 Swim coaching and teams are available for children and teens, and a master’s swim club is available for adults in the area.
 Swim meets and championships are arranged throughout the year.

 Tennis lovers will find haven at the Wailea Tennis Club in Maui.
 This award-winning facility offers players 11 courts as well as one stadium that provides ample space for tournaments.
 Lessons are taught by their experienced, certified staff and a pro shop is also on-site for those who need to purchase new equipment.